-Students must complete 18 credits in courses in the Physical Education and Exercise Science Department.
-Students must take Physical Education 792X; an additional 9 credits chosen from Physical Education 744X, 750X, 751X, 752X, 753X, 754X, 755X, 756X, 757X, 758X, 759X, 764X, and an additional 6 elective credits in the department, but excluding Physical Education 745X and 765X.
-Students must complete 12 credits in courses in the School of Education.
+Students must complete 12 credits in courses in the Physics Department including 6 credits in courses on the 700 level.
+Students must complete 12 credits in courses in the School of Education as described below.
+The remaining credits required for the degree may be in courses taken in any department.
 Students take different education courses and sequences of courses depending on their previous course work, teaching experience, and the certificates they hold.
-Students who possess Initial Certification in teaching physical education must complete 9 credits in Group II and 3 credits in Group III, below.
-Students who do not possess Initial Certification in teaching physical education or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching physical education must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I before taking courses in Groups II and III, below.
-Students pursuing Initial Certification in teaching physical education must take ED 792.2X, Teaching Writing Across the Curriculum, in Group III.
-Students who already have a master's degree but wish Initial Certification in teaching physical education must take appropriate courses in Group I and Group III as below, as determined at the time of matriculation by the head of adolescence education and special subjects in the School of Education.
-Group I Education 742X, 792.1X, 763.13T, 764.5T, 723.13T, 764.51T.
-Group II Education 742.2T, 722.13T, 724.13T.
+Students who possess Initial Certification in teaching physics must complete 9 credits in Group II and 3 credits in Group III, below.
+Students who do not possess Initial Certification in teaching physics or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching physics must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I before taking courses in Groups II and III, below.
+Students pursuing Initial Certification in teaching physics must take Education 7503X, Teaching Writing Across the Curriculum, in Group III.
+Students who already have a master's degree but wish Initial Certification in teaching physics must take appropriate courses in Group I and Group III, below as determined at the time of matriculation by the head of adolescence education and special subjects in the School of Education. - Group I Education 7500X, 7501X, 7312T, 7542T, 7326T, 7543T.

+- Group II Education 7502T, 7327T, 7340T.